 Is it any wonder things fall through the cracks?
 Now they don’t have to.

 For all the EAs out there, this also means knowing how to use Asana to help your executive use their time for things that truly matter to them and that they personally prefer to really spend time on.

 The Complete Guide to Scheduling in Asana

-For a step-by-step guide on how to use this system, download the free book below with our compliments.
+For a step-by-step guide on how to use Asana, download the free guide below with our compliments.

-This book will show you how to use Asana to create a powerful scheduling workflow.
+This guide will show you how to use Asana to create a powerful scheduling workflow.